mozewillo/COVID-19-Pneunomia-Detection/README.md

-# ROCS
+# COVID-19-Pneunomia-Detection

-ROCS (Recognition of Optical Chemical Structures)
+Project created for SIIM-FISABIO-RSNA COVID-19 Detection

 ### Description
-The aim of this project is to take part in a kaggle [competition](https://www.kaggle.com/c/bms-molecular-translation/overview/description) oriented on creating a machine learning based tool for automated recognition of optical chemical structures.
-Since there are decades of scanned documents that can't be automatically searched for specific chemical depictions, the problem is significant for scientists, especially in the field of organic chemistry.
-Successful annotation of images with an InChI ([International_Chemical_Identifier](https://pl.wikipedia.org/wiki/International_Chemical_Identifier)) might speed up research and development efforts.
+The aim of this project is to take part in a kaggle [competition](https://www.kaggle.com/c/siim-covid19-detection) oriented on creating a mcomputer vision tool for automated recognition of COVID caused pneunomia.

+Our task is to identify and localize COVID-19 abnormalities on chest radiographs.
+In particular, categorize the radiographs as negative for pneumonia or typical, indeterminate, or atypical for COVID-19.
+The imaging data used for model training was annotated by a group of radiologists.